 Websites like Glassdoor give employees the opportunity to leave reviews about their experience with your company, which – when the reviews are bad – can be damaging to your brand reputation.
 Try to understand the root cause of your employee's feedback and take steps to resolve similar issues others might have.

 Social media is the perfect sharing platform for feedback about your brand.
 It’s essential to listen to what’s being said and act on the information.
-Social listening programmes can find mentions of your business in harder-to-reach places like message boards, which gives you the chance to identify and resolve complaints fast.
+Social listening programs can find mentions of your business in harder-to-reach places like message boards, which gives you the chance to identify and resolve complaints fast.

 The best way to find out how your customers feel is to ask them.
 Reach out via email using an online survey, which you can tailor to get feedback on a specific product or service.
 Act on the insights you receive and keep customers informed of any improvements you make.